 When L2TPv3 Control Message Authentication is in use, the UDP checksum verification is redundant.
-Therefore, when L2TPv3 Control Message Authentication is in use and UDP headers are enabled, the sender of a control packet MAY set the UDP checksum field to 0, and the receiver MUST ignore a UDP checksum of 0.
+Therefore, when L2TPv3 Control Message Authentication is in use and UDP headers are enabled, the CCAP Core, as sender of a control packet, MAY set the UDP checksum field to 0.